VivekPMenon/react-generic-price-streamer/readme.md

 # React Generic Price Streamer

-The **React Generic Price Streamer** is an intuitive and efficient web-based application built using [React](https://reactjs.org/).
-Designed for professionals in the trading and finance sectors, this dashboard empowers users to monitor, analyze, and interact with trade data and market prices in real time.
-It streamlines the trade pricing process, providing robust visualizations and comprehensive details for improved decision-making.
+The **React Generic Price Streamer** is a web-based application built using [React](https://reactjs.org/).
+This dashboard empowers users to monitor, analyze, and interact with trade data and market prices in real time.
+We designed thie website generically so that people with similar Pricing Visualization needs can repurpose this implementation with their favorite Price Soruces.

 ## Key Features

-- **Real-Time Data Updates**: Track and visualize market prices and trade data with real-time updates for accurate and immediate insights.
+- **Real-Time Data Updates**: Track and visualize market prices and trade data with real-time updates using web socket streaming.
 - **Adaptability to difference Pricing Sources**: You can easily configure/switch the underlying Price sources.
-- **Interactive Graphs & Tables**: Intuitive data visualization tools, such as dynamic graphs and detailed tables, allow for easier trend analysis and reporting.
+- **Interactive Graphs & Tables**: Intuitive data visualization tools, such as dynamic graphs and detailed tables
 - **Customizable Dashboards**: Tailor the dashboard to your specific needs with flexible layout and widget customization options.
 - **Advanced Filtering and Search Capabilities**: Quickly filter and search trade data to find critical information with ease.
 - **Responsive Design**: Optimized for desktops, tablets, and mobile devices, ensuring a seamless user experience across all screen sizes.
 - **Integration-Ready**: Easily connect with APIs, external data sources, and other enterprise systems for a more comprehensive data landscape.
-- **User-Friendly Interface**: Clean and modern UI built using React components, providing an efficient and enjoyable user experience.

 <a name="demo"></a>
 ## Live demo 💻